ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 ---
 layout: page
-title: Testing First Test Everything
+title:
 permalink: /test-first-development-series/
 ---

-## Approaching TDD To Become a 5x developer
+## Approaching TDD To Become a 5x Developer

 Hi.
 Welcome to **Testing First Test Everything** series.
 In this series of articles, you'll learn how you can increase your development skill by 5 times by learning something that ensures: